 Why it's bad: Mature luffa develops tough, fibrous flesh that remains chewy no matter how long you cook it.
 The fibers also absorb excess moisture, making the dish watery.

 Solution: Only use young luffa (4-8 inches long).
 If you can easily pierce the skin with your fingernail, it's young enough.
-Learn more about harvest timing for eating.

 Why it's bad: Water causes splattering and drops the wok temperature dramatically.
 Instead of frying, you end up steaming, which makes luffa mushy and waterlogged.